-- A paper on how skin color shapes Latinos’ social networks and integration pathways in the United States.
+- A paper on how skin colour shapes Latinos’ social networks and integration pathways in the United States.
 This paper examines whether migrants to the U.S. develop greater colour homophily in their primary social networks than non-migrants in the sending societies.
-It assesses whether the experience of living in the U.S. divides these phenotypically diverse migrants by their skin color or unifies them around their shared ethnicity.
+It assesses whether the experience of living in the U.S. divides these phenotypically diverse migrants by their skin colour or unifies them around their shared ethnicity.

 - Research on the multiple dimensions of race.
 In the last few decades, research on how racial categories are experienced has become much more sophisticated, as researchers acknowledge the importance of self-identification for the creation of identity, meaning and community, identification by others for the effects of discrimination and differences in treatment, and the importance of both individual- and group-level shifts in the construction of these categories.
 Immigration, interracial families, and changing ideas about racial categorization have all combined to create an evolving landscape for the lived experiences of “race.”
 These issues were the focus of a recent paper, a special issue of American Behavioral Scientist titled “Measuring the Diverging Components of Race in Multiracial America” (co-edited with Jenifer Bratter, Rice University and Mary E. Campbell, Texas A & M University), and a 2014 workshop of the same name.
 The workshop was partially funded by an ASA Fund for the Advancement of the Discipline award.